-All the invocations of innobackupex and xtrabackup in this documentation assumes that the system user has the appropriate permissions and you are providing the relevant options for connecting the database server - besides the options for the action to be performed - and the database user has adequate privileges.
+All the invocations of innobackupex and xtrabackup in this documentation assume that the system user has the appropriate permissions and you are providing the relevant options for connecting the database server - besides the options for the action to be performed - and the database user has adequate privileges.

-Connecting to the server
+4.1 Connecting to the server

-The database user used to connect to the server and its password are specified by the --user and --password option,
+The database user used to connect to the server and its password are specified by the xtrabackup --user and xtrabackup --password option:

-''' $ innobackupex --user=DBUSER --password=SECRET /path/to/backup/dir/ $ innobackupex --user=LUKE --password=US3TH3F0RC3 --stream=tar ./ | bzip2 - $ xtrabackup --user=DVADER --password=14MY0URF4TH3R --backup --target-dir=/data/bkps/ '''
+''' $ xtrabackup --user=DVADER --password=14MY0URF4TH3R --backup \ --target-dir=/data/bkps/ $ innobackupex --user=DBUSER --password=SECRET /path/to/backup/dir/ $ innobackupex --user=LUKE --password=US3TH3F0RC3 --stream=tar ./ | bzip2 - '''

-If you don't use the --user option, Percona XtraBackup will assume the database user whose name is the system user executing it.
+If you don't use the xtrabackup --user option, Percona XtraBackup will assume the database user whose name is the system user executing it.

-Other Connection Options
+4.1.1 Other Connection Options